luisaugusto/outdoor-inspiration/README.md

 # ⛰ Outdoor Inspiration

-A new tab extension that displays photos and descriptions of US National Parks
+A new tab extension that displays photos and descriptions of US National Parks.

 **Add It to Your Favorite Browser**
 | Chrome | Firefox |